Earth Day | GOING GREEN AT HOME

 - In the Laundry - Over 80% of the energy used in washing clothes comes from heating the water.
 Cold water actually gets clothes just as clean and won’t set stains like hot water.
 You can also save energy and extend the life of your clothing by line drying whenever possible.

-- A Timely Schedule - Utilize the delay feature now availabe on most washers and dishwashers to start during your electric company's "off-peak hours”.
+- A Timely Schedule - Utilize the delay feature now available on most washers and dishwashers to start during your electric company's "off-peak hours”.

 - Spring Cleaning - There’s no better time for a deep clean!
-Refrigerator coils and the dryer vents are two places a deep clean will help your appliances run more efficiently immediately.
+Refrigerator coils and the dryer vents are two places where a deep clean will help your appliances run more efficiently.

-- Water, Water, Water - we could go on for days here but just following the basics like turning off the facet when brushing your teeth, taking showers rather than baths and being conscious while cooking and washing dishes saves gallons daily.
-You can also recycle the water from your cooking, washing your vegetables or collect rainwater outside to use when watering your plants.
+- Water, Water, Water - Just following the basics like turning off the facet when brushing your teeth, taking showers rather than baths, and being conscious while cooking and washing dishes saves gallons daily.
+Recycled water from cooking, washing vegetables, or rainwater collection can easily be used to water your plants inside and out!

-- Use Your Power - more than just installing them, turn off those power strips when you aren’t using them to stop energy draining appliances that utilize power even when they aren’t in use.
+- Use Your Power - More than just installing them, turn off those power strips when you aren’t using them to stop energy-draining appliances that utilize power even when they aren’t in use.
 Speaking of appliances, counter top cookers (yes, your air fryer counts!) are big energy savers compared to stoves and multiple burner cooktops.

-When you are ready to build your next home, our experts can guide you through the process of designing a home that will be as efficent as it is beautiful.
-Here are just a of the ways you can build a greener home.
+When you are ready to build your next home, our home design experts can guide you through the process of designing a home that will be as efficient as it is beautiful.
+Here are just a few of the ways you can build a greener home.

 - Smart Home Automation- The many technology conveniences of the modern home allow you to easily reduce the consumption of excess energy by monitoring a variety of functions and appliances within your home.
 This is an excellent tool to help manage and change wasteful consumption behaviors while cutting down your utility bills to maintain an eco-friendly home.
 Smart home automation is designed to learn your preferences or be programmed to manage whether you are there or not.
 This includes thermostats, lighting controls, security, and more.

-- Reduce Water Use- In addtion to the quick steps you can take to reduce unnecessary use of water, there are plenty of ways to update your home to further reduce your use.
+- Reduce Water Use- In addition to the quick steps you can take to reduce unnecessary use of water, there are plenty of ways to update your home to reduce your use further.
 Many modern appliances are also designed to use roughly 45% less water than your typical washer saving you more than 3,000 gallons of water each year!

-- Plumbing fixtures such as the toliet, shower head and faucet that meet the Environmental Protection Agency (EPA) criteria for water efficiency and performance can use 20% less water than federal requirements.
+- Plumbing fixtures such as the toilet, shower head, and faucet that meet the Environmental Protection Agency (EPA) criteria for water efficiency and performance can use 20% less water than federal requirements.

-- Tankless Water Heaters- On demand tankless water heaters are a great way to reduce the amount of energy that is wasted to run the plumbing in your home.
-Tankless water heaters are smaller, easier to repair, more durable and last twice as long as storage water heaters.
-By using fewer natural resources, tankless water heaters cause less of an environmental disruption in addition to less carbon emissions and pollution.
+- Tankless Water Heaters- On-demand tankless water heaters are a great way to reduce the energy wasted to run the plumbing in your home.
+Tankless water heaters are smaller, easier to repair, more durable, and last twice as long as storage water heaters.
+By using fewer natural resources, tankless water heaters cause less of environmental disruption in addition to fewer carbon emissions and pollution.

-- Better Products- Keep in mind that technology extends past the tablets and tv's in your home.
-It also includes the processes that are used to produce materials such as flooring, cabinets and countertops.
-By using recycled goods and non-toxic substances, they greatly reduce the impact on our environment as well as improve the air quality in your home.
+- Better Products- Keep in mind that technology extends past the tablets and TVs in your home.
+It also includes the processes that are used to produce materials such as flooring, cabinets, and countertops.
+Using recycled goods and non-toxic substances greatly reduces the impact on our environment and improves the air quality in your home.